 Stability shoes are knocked for their extra weight, but that usually translates into a more durable shoe that will last longer and go through more abuse.
 That holds true for these as well.
 Its TRI-FLEX outside places XT-900 carbon rubber along high wear areas of the outsole amid iBR+ blown rubber to protect the midsole and ensure the shoe lasts.
 A heavier upper sporting the Saucony ISOFIT design helps reduce the stress and wear that would otherwise be taken by the lighter, breathable mesh.

 But we did find a few concerns from reviews that some users had problems with the sole separating from the upper.
 We didn't find that in our testing, but we couldn't be sure that it wasn't a common problem.
-We found that the New Balance 1540v2s and ASICS GT-2000 5s were more dependable and didn't have the same concerns in this area.
-Between those two, the ASICS are the higher-performing comparable model.

 These are all-season road shoes that should also serve you well on light trails.
 However, we feel they are best on even terrain.